COVID Testing and Vaccinations

 All visitors are welcome to enter the Legislative Building.
-Any person who is not fully vaccinated is required to wear a mask at all times while in the building.
+All visitors are required to wear a mask at all times while in the building.
 Visitors must pass through a metal detector before entering the Legislative Building.
 The metal detectors are located directly to the front (West side) of the Legislative Building and in the garage area, which is located immediately across from the East entrance to the Legislative Building.

 The Legislative Police will wand anyone entering the Legislative Building after hours if the metal detectors are no longer in service that day.